globulus/simi/README.md

 f([a = 7, b = 8, c = 9]) # Invoking with dictionary
 # All these invocations do the same thing!
 ```
+Obviously, argument decomposition can't be applied to functions that take one argument, as the interpreter can't know whether it should unpack the argument or not.

 You can check if a value is a function by testing agains the *Function* class:
 ```ruby